Dvd848/pytai/README.md

 ## Known Limitations

- * No ability to interactively edit files (not a HEX editor, just a viewer).
+ * No ability to interactively edit files (not a Hex editor, just a viewer).
  * Currently no special optimizations implemented in order to handle very large files.
  * Structure offsets are based on output from Kaitai.
 Kaitai doesn't fully support bit-field offsets, and therefore the GUI cannot accurately mark bit-field members.